elephantrobotics/mycobot_docs/mycobot_280_M5(2023)en/_book/2-BasicSettings/3.UserNotice/3-UserInstructions.md

 | Safety configuration review | Regularly check and confirm the safety configuration of the robot, such as speed limit and working range settings. | Monthly |
 | Preventive maintenance plan execution | Perform regular inspections and maintenance according to the manufacturer's maintenance plan. | By Manufacturer's Guide |

-### Guide to Independently Changing Robot Hardware
+### 4.Guide to Independently Changing Robot Hardware

 We understand that customers may have the need to upgrade or repair robot hardware by themselves.
 Before performing any upgrade operations, please be sure to read the relevant parameters of the product in detail and confirm with our official personnel whether such operations are allowed.
 Operations without official permission may cause product failure and are not covered by the warranty.